 - The IP belongs to a Microsoft Windows 10 computer.

 If you are looking for a graphical interface for Nmap in Windows, you can use Zenmap, which comes pre-packed with the Nmap installer.

 To launch Zenmap on Windows, type on Windows Search: Zenmap.

-Let’s use Zenmap to scan own IP [similar to what we did previously with Nmap].
+Let’s use Zenmap to scan our own IP [similar to what we did previously with Nmap].
 Ad your IP [ipconfig] in the Target box and click the Scan button, as shown above.

 You can see the results above are similar to what we got previously using Nmap via command prompt.